craigrmc/alignment/essay.md

 We are at risk of creating an AI Hitler that transforms the world into something we don't want.

 Authoritarian governments are bad.
 Too much power is given to one human.
 It is a problem when that one human starts to dictate commands that the other humans don't like.
 The only alternative to following those commands is total anarchy, a complete collapse of government order.
-An AI version would have different dynamics.
+An AI dictator would have different dynamics.
 Instead of a human leader, it would be a giant ASI system in control.
 This would be far more dangerous, since trying to overthrow (a.k.a. turn off) a massive superintelligent entity that is misaligned with humanity would be nigh impossible to accomplish.
 Once that system is established, it stays that way.
 There would be no going back from that point forward.

 It is absolutely vital to never create one giant ASI system with absolute power.
 It may not be so easy to detect.
 As laid out AI 2027, that ASI system was running many instances of itself in parallel, but it was still the same model with the same weights and the same goals.